 The construction industry is currently deemed a high impact industry and we fully acknowledge our moral and legal responsibility to safeguard the environment and the wellbeing of all those affected by the activities of the company.
 We are committed to maintaining the highest standards of environmental protection throughout every phase of the construction process and seek to do so by rigorously applying the best practice principles of environmental management.

 We have embraced the importance of protecting the environment and have made sustainable development one of our overall strategic goals.
 We strive to achieve this goal in four key ways: being transparent about our environmental management; maintaining an environmental management system (EMS) that is compliant with ISO 14001 international standards; minimising our construction footprint by adhering to all legislative requirements; and by improving awareness throughout the organisation through training initiatives.

 Environmental risks and opportunities are considered in strategic decision making and planning processes and reported on using risk registers at site, division and executive management levels within the organisation.
 Ultimate responsibility for our environmental policy and management rests with the board via the Social and ethics committee.

 Another important part of our environmental management process is engaging with stakeholders whose environment could be impacted by our projects or who could impact the environment within the vicinity of our projects.
 We engage with local communities, government, non-governmental organisations (NGOs), our clients, consultants and subcontractors in this regard.

-For further information regarding our current environmental achievements and performance, please see the Environment review available in the downloads section of our latest online integrated report.
+For further information regarding our current environmental achievements and performance, please see the Environment review available in the Supplementary Information section of our latest online integrated report.